 Hagitude will explore the powerful archetypes of elder women in European myth, fairy tale and folklore as a focus for delving into the challenges and opportunities which women face during the second half of their lives.
 The book will be aimed at women who are looking to break out of negative cultural stereotypes about menopausal and post-menopausal women, and so find continued growth, meaning and authenticity in the last decades of their life.

 In If Women Rose Rooted I wrote about ‘the Eco-Heroine’s Journey’, which was based on my belief that a fundamental and very necessary aspect of women’s journey through life today requires us to understand the nature and depth of our entanglement in, and responsibilities to, the web of life on this planet.
 In these times of social and ecological crisis, the Eco-Heroine’s Journey requires us both to rediscover the feminine qualities which have been undermined for centuries by a patriarchal culture, and to be willing to reclaim our ancient roles as the voices and protectors of our increasingly threatened Earth, and the other-than-humans who share it with us.

 At the end of If Women Rose Rooted, I wrote that for women, becoming elder is a new journey all of its own.
 In Hagitude, I’ll offer an unflinching, but ultimately joyful and inspiring, extended deep dive into the nature of that journey, and the many ways in which women can flourish during what is so often portrayed as a time of decline.

-If the Eco-Heroine’s Journey is a path towards empowerment, responsibility and belonging, the elder woman’s journey is above all a psychospiritual journey.
+If the Eco-Heroine’s Journey is a path towards empowerment, responsibility and belonging, our journey through the second half of life is above all a psychospiritual journey.
 It’s a time for what Carl Jung called ‘individuation’ – the process by which each of us becomes more ‘complete’, more whole, and fully embodies the unique gift which each of us brings to this world, at this time.